qcdgone/cmpWordpress/README.md

 * Third-party scripts should be controlled via GTM to respect consent choices.

 == Screenshots ==
-1. Plugin backend display a preview for the banner and the customize popin
+1. Plugin backend display a preview for the banner and the customize popin.
-2. You can custmize the color for the button and the text used in the plugin, you can find more documentation here: https://www.410-gone.fr/blog/plugin-cmp-wordpress-gratuit-consent-mode-v2-gtm.html
+2. You can customize the color for the button and the text used in the plugin, you can find more documentation here: https://www.410-gone.fr/blog/plugin-cmp-wordpress-gratuit-consent-mode-v2-gtm.html .
 3. Everything can be translated.
-4. Complete translation setup using [polylang](https://fr.wordpress.org/plugins/polylang/) (for example, wpml is also available)
+4. Complete translation setup using polylang (for example, wpml is also available)

 == Changelog ==
-= 1.4.2 =
+= 1.5.0 =
+Add configuration and switch to default overlayoff if no javascript (SEO enhancement for bot crawling) = 1.4.2 =
 * Initial release.